EGI-Federation/cloud-info-provider/RELEASING.md

 git checkout -b prepare-0.9.0
 # Prepare the changelog and add it as a new entry to CHANGELOG
 vim CHANGELOG
-# propagate CHANGELOG to package descriptions
-./bump_release.sh
 # Take care to changes in dependencies and configuration
 # Depending on the changes update relevant packages
-# Debian: debian/changelog: add an entry at the top
 # Debian: dependencies in debian/control files
 # Debian: debs/cloud-info-provider-opennebula/debian/changelog
 # Debian: debs/cloud-info-provider-openstack/debian/changelog
-# RHEL: bump version and dependencies at the top, add entry at the bottom
+# RHEL: chande dependencies at the top
 # RHEL: rpm/cloud-info-provider.spec
 # RHEL: rpm/cloud-info-provider-opennebula.spec
 # RHEL: rpm/cloud-info-provider-openstack.spec